William Alexander, Lord Stirling: Prisoner of war

 At the Battle of Long Island, in August of that year, Stirling led a brigade in Sullivan's division.
 He held against repeated attacks by a superior British Army force under the command of Gen. James Grant at the Old Stone House near Gowanus Creek and took heavy casualties.
 Additional redcoats had made a wide flanking attack sweeping to the east through the lightly-guarded Jamaica Pass, one of a series of low entrances through the ridge line of hills running east to west through the center of Long Island, catching the Patriot forces on their left side.
 Stirling ordered his brigade to retreat while he himself kept the 1st Maryland Regiment as rear-guard.
 Though heavily outnumbered he led a counter-attack, eventually dispersing his men before being overwhelmed.
 Stirling himself was taken prisoner but he had held the British forces occupied long enough to allow the main body of Washington's army to escape to defensive positions at Brooklyn Heights, along the East River shoreline.
-Later, under the cover of a miraculous fog which enveloped the river, Washington was able to barge his remaining troops and equipment across back to Manhattan Island and New York City.
+Later, under the cover of a miraculous fog which enveloped the river, Washington was able to barge his remaining troops and equipment across back to Manhattan and New York City.

 Because of his actions at Long Island, one newspaper called Stirling "the bravest man in America", and he was praised by both Washington and the British for his bravery and audacity.
 Later a commemorative monument was erected at the site of the military engagements and embattled retreat and the plot of land deeded to the State of Maryland near Prospect Park as a sacred parcel of "blood-soaked Maryland soil".

 Balance of War

 Stirling was released in a prisoner exchange, in return for governor Montfort Browne, and promoted to the rank of major general, and became one of Washington's most able and trusted generals.
-Washington held him in such high regard that during the second Middlebrook encampment, he placed him, headquartered at the nearby Van Horne House, in command of the Continental Army for nearly two months, from 21 December 1778, when he left to meet with Congress in Philadelphia, until he returned about 5 February 1779.
+Washington held him in such high regard that during the second Middlebrook encampment, he placed him, headquartered at the nearby Van Horne House, in command of the Continental Army for nearly two months, from December 21, 1778, when he left to meet with Congress in Philadelphia, until he returned about February 5, 1779.

 Throughout most of the war Stirling was considered to be third or fourth in rank behind General Washington.
-At the Battle of Trenton on 26 December 1776, he received the surrender of a Hessian auxiliary regiment.
-On 26 June 1777, at Matouchin, he awaited an attack, contrary to Washington's orders.
+At the Battle of Trenton on December 26, 1776, he received the surrender of a Hessian auxiliary regiment.
+On June 26, 1777, at Metuchen, he awaited an attack, contrary to Washington's orders.
 His position was turned and his division defeated, losing two guns and a hundred fifty men in the Battle of Short Hills.
 Subsequent battles at Brandywine and Germantown in Pennsylvania during the campaign to defend the Patriot capital of Philadelphia and Monmouth in New Jersey, cemented his reputation for bravery and sound tactical judgment.